Aiqing-Zhu/IMDE/README.md

 In general all parameters which need to be specified are given in the supplementary material to the paper.

 ### Quick verification
-For quick verify the theorical analysis, run:
+To quick verify that training Neural ODE returns an close approximation of the IMDE, run:
 ```
 python PD.py --option 'test'
 ```